Why data needs to be transformed

 In a perfect business intelligence world, our Shopify data would be structured like this:

 Data would be aggregated, we would have date, revenue, and state columns, and life would be good.
+Unfortunately, data from software is organized very differently than what we need for business intelligence.

 Here’s what Shopify data looks like: